cscart/docs/en/install/install_via_console.rst

 The standard installation process will be launched.

-Leaarn more about setting permissions, extracting an archive, choosing the installation directory, etc. :doc:`in other installation scenarios <vps_install>`.
+Learn more about setting permissions, extracting an archive, choosing the installation directory, etc. :doc:`in other installation scenarios <vps_install>`.